giantswarm/docs/src/content/tutorials/fleet-management/insfrastructure-management/crossplane/overview/index.md

 ### Notable features

-- [Provider Configs](https://docs.crossplane.io/v1.11/concepts/providers/#configuring-providers) is an excellent way to manage the actor (access keys, roles, identities) handling given resources down to the individual level
+- [Provider configuration](https://docs.crossplane.io/latest/concepts/providers/#provider-configuration) is an excellent way to manage the actor (access keys, roles, identities) handling given resources down to the individual level
-- [Composite Resources](https://docs.crossplane.io/latest/concepts/composition/) is collection of other resources that can be offered by your devops team to developers to make it easier to bring up common infrastructure for application
+- [Composite resources](https://docs.crossplane.io/latest/concepts/composition/) is a collection of other resources that can be offered by your DevOps team to developers to make it easier to bring up common infrastructure for applications

 ## Giant Swarm managed solution